NarjishaK/E-Commerce/README.md

 ## Overview
 This E-Commerce platform is designed to manage an online store efficiently.
 It consists of three main components: `admin`, `user`, and `server`.
 The platform leverages Node.js for its runtime environment and MongoDB for its database.

+- Admin: A Nest.js API running on port 3000.
+- user: A Nest.js API running on port 3000.
+- Server: An Express.js server running on port 8080.
+- Database: MongoDB running on its default port.

 ## Prerequisites
 Before you begin, ensure you have the following software installed on your system:
 - Node.js (v20.14.0) (tested thoroughly with this version)